 I went over or around more than 20 muddied areas in the winter that were nearly impassable.
 Some of them have thin tree trunks acting as bridges and there is one sturdier bridge along the trail.

-Half a mile from Cat Gap you’ll pass a junction for Long Branch Trail which leads to the right.
+Half a mile from Cat Gap you will pass a junction for Long Branch Trail which leads to the right.
 Continue on the Butter Gap Trail.
 From there, you will find Grogan Creek Falls less than half a mile later on your left.

 Butter Gap and Long Branch trail crossing